Fjf/Beekeeper/c/readme.md

 If all possible positions of a beetle would be tracked, the game board array would need to be 22x22x5.
 This is a huge waste of space, so instead we keep a _stack-tracker_ in memory, which tracks tiles below beetles.
 We do a lookup every time a beetle gets moved to a new position to replace the original tile with the tile in the stack.
-This does mean that for z-axis of 1, movement_ant does not get blocked correctly.
+This does mean that for z-axis of 1, movement does not get blocked correctly.
 This can be fixed, but for now I chose to not implement this as it is a very unlikely scenario with high overhead compared to the amount of times it will get used.

 ### Zobrist Hash table initialization